Skip to content

 _connection_checked: bool = PrivateAttr(default=False)

-@validator("target", pre=True, always=True)
+@validator("target", always=True)

-def validate_target(cls, target, values):
+def validate_target(cls, value: str, values):

 if "connection" not in values:

-return target
+return value

 connection: BaseDBConnection = values["connection"]

-return connection.dialect.validate_name(target)
+return connection.dialect.validate_name(value)

 @validator("options", pre=True, always=True)